bihealth/sodar-server/docs_manual/source/admin_settings.rst

     Version of the SODAR server.
 Should be the latest release tag (e.g.
     ``0.11.3-0``) or the latest development version ``dev-0``.
 For production it is strongly recommended to use the latest tagged release.
-``SODAR_TASKFLOW_VERSION``
-    Version of SODAR Taskflow to be used.
-This will be removed in SODAR v0.12.0.
 ``IRODS_VERSION``
     Version of the CUBI
     `irods-docker <https://github.com/bihealth/irods-docker>`_ image to use.